 Notes on Healthier Overnight Cinnamon Rolls:

-- Feel free to use premade bread dough for an even easier cinnamon roll.
+- Feel free to use premade bread dough for an even easier homemade cinnamon roll.

 - To make these cinnamon rolls immediately, let dough rise for 1 hour after cutting and placing in pan and then bake as directed.